A Driven Tagged Particle in Asymmetric Exclusion Processes: AEP on Half Line with Creation and Annihilation

-See Figure 5 for an example.
-In this example, $\xi_0$ is the initial configuration, $\xi_{t_1}$ is the configuration after a (first class) particle jumps from $-1$ to $1$ and a (second class) particle jumps from $2$ to $3$, and $\xi_{t_2}$ is a configuration at a general time $t_2$.
+See Figure \ref{Figure 5} for an example.
+In this example, $\xi_0$ is the initial configuration; $\xi_{t_1}$ is the configuration after a (first class) particle jumps from $-1$ to $1$, a (second class) particle jumps from $2$ to $3$, and a (second class) particle jumps from $4$ to $6$; $\xi_{t_2}$ is a configuration at a general time $t_2$.

 Identifying the first class particles in $\tilde{P}$ as standard particles in $\mathit{P}$, we have